AhmedAbdelGawadFarag/To-do-list/README.md

 ![](images/TodayTask2.PNG)

-# you can search any task and delte them
+# you can search any task and delete them

 ![](images/SearchTask.PNG)